hirwablessing/ricky-morty-cartoon-collection/README.md

-# Fleek Front-End Assignment
+## How I worked on this project

-Within this codebase, I built the solution to a Frontend Engineer assessment on building a web app for listing characters from the Rick and Morty TV Show via the [REST Rick and Morty API](https://rickandmortyapi.com/documentation)
+Within this codebase, I built the solution to a Frontend Engineer assessment on building a web app for listing characters from the Rick and Morty TV Show via the [REST Rick and Morty API](https://rickandmortyapi.com/documentation).

 <div style="display: flex; justify-content: center;" >
 ![image](https://user-images.githubusercontent.com/50826640/194672859-b3161bc7-485c-4321-bc79-3f2d8e37ac59.png)